vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndX: 2
     textEndY: 6
     projectButtonText: ""
-    projectTitle: Your best companion, 2026
+    projectTitle: Your best companion, Spring 2026
   - projectDescription: >-
       This project extends the exploration initiated with *Take the Opportunity to Elevate Yourself*, translating its playful spirit into a new domestic